fatlama/frontend-challenge/README.md

 In this challenge, we would like you to build a feed for our ops team to monitor the most recent transactions and view information about that transaction and that user, and approve transactions if it is all correct.

+### Set up
+Start by duplicating this repo (please do not fork it, see [instructions](https://help.github.com/articles/duplicating-a-repository/)).
+Bitbucket offers free private repos if you don't want to use a public one.

+You'll find a pre-built binary for Linux, OSX and Windows in the repo which provides a sandbox backend environment for you to build your frontend against.
+We promise that these binaries do nothing underhanded!

 ## Requirements:
 **Feed view**: where ops team can see all most recent transactions, ordered either by most recent or by status.